We have access to some of the best anti-ageing health supplements on the market, promising all sorts of miracles. So where to start?

 Brain health

-About 15 to 20% of the brain is made up of omega-3 essential fatty acids, vital for its functioning (learning, memory and behaviour), as well as protecting it from inflammation and oxidative damage.
+About 15% to 20% of the brain is made up of omega-3 essential fatty acids.
+These are vital for its functioning (learning, memory and behaviour), as well as protecting it from inflammation and oxidative damage.

 Indeed, the US’s ongoing Framingham Heart Study found at a nine-year follow-up that participants with the highest blood levels of omega-3 were 47% less likely to develop dementia than those with the lowest levels.

 Our bodies cannot make omega-3, so we need to get it from our diets.
 Five foods richest in omega-3 are sardines, fortified eggs, spinach, canola oil, and chia seeds.
-A good supplement for your brain is also a wise idea; we like Solal Krill Oil Omega-3, R339.
+A good supplement for your brain is also a wise idea.
+Try A Vogel VegOmege-3, R233 at Faithful to Nature (3), which is vegan.

 Eye health